djangoadvent/djangoadvent-articles/1.3/doctests.rst

 doctests and you
 ================

-Your company has a nice big test suite (it does have a test suite, right?), if you started it a long time ago it probably has a bunch of doctests.
+Your company has a nice big test suite (it does have a test suite, right?).
+If you started it a long time ago it probably has a bunch of doctests.
 Should you convert them all?
 Yes.
 It doesn't have to happen all at once, but in the long run you must kill all of your doctests, preferably in the most brutal fashion